BrunoLadiv/TheOdinProject/20-cv-application-react/README.md

 - **React:** A JavaScript library for building user interfaces.
 - **useReducer:** A React hook for managing complex state logic in a predictable way.
+- **useContext:** A React hook for accessing and utilizing a shared context.
+In this project, `useContext` is employed to share state across components efficiently.
+It facilitates the propagation of data without the need for manual passing through prop drilling.

 ## Live Preview